openmobilityfoundation/mobility-data-specification/agency/README.md

 As with the Provider API, `timestamp` refers to integer milliseconds since Unix epoch.

+## Strings

+All String fields, such as `vehicle_id`, are limited to a maximum of 255 characters.

 ## Vehicles

 The `/vehicles` endpoint returns the specified vehicle (if a device_id is provided) or a list of known vehicles.
 Providers can only retrieve data for vehicles in their registered fleet.